'r kids Family Center enjoys a unique niche in the New Haven nonprofit community: permanency for children.

 In June 2013, ‘r kids celebrated its “Decade of Families” with a block party, closing Lower Dixwell for the first time in 20 years.
 To engage the whole community, from babies to seniors, ‘r kids lined up 37exhibitors, enticing more than 400 people and 86 volunteers. ‘r kids families, past and present, thanked the “lady in the suit” (DCF Commissioner Katz)for the blessing in disguise of their involvement in the child welfare system. hhtp://www.newhavenindependent.org/index.php/archives/entry/r kids family center marks 10/ One ‘r kids dad movingly thanked DCF at the closing; an historic first, his words stood out.

-Measurable Results: Our family reunification rate is now 83%, thus earning DCF’s respect and gratitude.
+Measurable Results: Our family reunification rate in 2015 was 100%., thus earning DCF’s gratitude.
 Notably, ‘r kids continues significantly to outpace national (51%) and state (52%) reunification rates that include court mandated returns after brief removals.
-In contrast, our kids are already out-of-home for a 6 month minimum, with many malingering more than 1 year, providing even greater potency to our strong reunification results.
+In contrast, 2/3s of our kids are already out-of-home for a 6 month minimum, with many malingering more than 1 year, providing even greater potency to our strong reunification results.
+For those comparable families that DCF serviced in-house, the reunification rate was 31%.

 Nonprofit collaborations: ‘r kids understands the value of leveraging its own expertise by exploring collaborations with other local nonprofits.